 Coal Use at Abbott Power Plant.

-The University will cease all investment in coal-fueled systems at Abbott power plant beyond operating expenses.
-We will commission a detailed study that examines campus energy generation and distribution systems specifically tasked with planning for: a) eliminating summer coal use by 2013; b) eliminating all coal use by 2015; and c) generating and distributing thermal energy more efficiently (through hot water distribution, regeneration, geothermal looping, etc.) by 2020.
+The University will cease all investment in coal-fueled systems which significantly extend the life of coal assets at Abbott power plant beyond operating expenses.
+We will commission a detailed study that examines campus energy generation and distribution systems specifically tasked with planning for: a) eliminating summer coal use; b) eliminating all coal use; and c) generating and distributing thermal energy more efficiently (through hot water distribution, regeneration, geothermal looping, etc.).

 Renewable Energy.